Projectlazy loves to write about comics, collectibles, and mobile games. Why? Because it's fun, of course!

 Orochi brings a few neat things to the table.
 Firstly it's his Leader Skill of +30% to wind allies.
 Since most players will have a Bernard laying around to pair with him this makes for a speedy team.
 Ramahan (Wind Inugami) is another natural pairing that can be easily skilled up.

-Outside of his leader ability, he also has a kit that seems perfect for the Water Giant.
+Outside of his leadership ability, he also has a kit that seems perfect for the Water Giant.
 His first skill is a dot, his second skill reduces the attack bar of an enemy by 50% and his third skill is just wild.

 Orochi throws 6 ninja stars.
 Each one can apply a dot if it lands as a critical hit.
 With a decent crit rate or a crit rate leader skill, you can expect to be landing 4–6 dots on this skill.
 This means you can build a relatively safe team and watch giant slowly wither away.
 As a fun bonus, his 6 hits will almost always cause the Giant to Counter (Giant counters every 7th attack).
 This can be a good way to draw out that attack so another squishier ally won't take the hit.